mason-org/mason-registry/CONTRIBUTING.md

     jdtls/plugins/: plugins/
 ```

+> [!IMPORTANT]
+> The contents of linked files MUST be compatible with all machines, regardless of hardware architecture.

 ## `opt`

 The optional, add-on, contents of a package.
 This is for example useful in situations when a package provides auxiliary